 The SMD Group is internationally leading in the epitaxy of semiconductor materials, electron microscopy of devices and materials, and the design, fabrication and engineering of both electronic and opto-electronic devices.
 This is made possible by an extensive array of resources in terms of both personnel and capital equipment.

 Semiconductor devices and materials are ubiquitous.
 Such devices have transformed our world over the past few decades, enabling the internet age both in terms of fibre based communications and wireless communications, revolutionising data storage, bringing high resolution printing to the home, etc. The current research within the group is wide ranging spanning projects aimed at providing solar-powered hydrogen generation to the imaging of skin tissue to enable rapid cancer diagnosis.

-The SMD group is the largest group in EEE in terms of both staff numbers, research outputs, and in research income.
+The SMD group is one of the three major research groups in the Department for Electronic and Electrical Engineering in terms of both staff numbers, research outputs, and in research income.
 The group benefits from extensive cleanroom facilities including; state-of-the-art epitaxy, lithography and device manufacturing tools, ultra-high resolution electron microscopy, and numerous suites of tools for opto-electronic and electronic device design and characterization.